cp-algorithms/cp-algorithms/src/data_structures/segment_tree.md

 # Segment Tree

-A Segment Tree is a data structure that allows answering range queries over an array effectively, while still being flexible enough to allow modifying the array.
+A Segment Tree is a data structure that stores information about array intervals as a tree.
+This allows answering range queries over an array efficiently, while still being flexible enough to allow quick modificiation of the array.
 This includes finding the sum of consecutive array elements $a[l \dots r]$, or finding the minimum element in a such a range in $O(\log n)$ time.
 Between answering such queries, the Segment Tree allows modifying the array by replacing one element, or even changing the elements of a whole subsegment (e.g. assigning all elements $a[l \dots r]$ to any value, or adding a value to all element in the subsegment).